Khushi-Verma/Students-Marks-Predictor/README.md

 we use scatter graph to visualize data.

 by the visualization of scatter grapgh be pedict that data is in linear state
-#Libraries used
+#Libraries used..
-Numpy
+Numpy,
-Pandas
+Pandas,
-Matplotlib
+Matplotlib,
 Joblib